fernyettheplant/telegram-bot-serverless-webtasks-example/README.md

-# telegram-bot-serverless-webtasks-example
+# Telegram Bot using Serverless and Webtasks

-Example of using Serverless and Webtasks to do a simple Telegram Bot
+This is just a simple example of doing a _Dad Joke Bot_ for Telegram using Webtasks _FaaS_ and Serverless framework